 Airport - City

 The Aircoach from the airport not only gets you into town in approximately 30 minutes but also stops at various hotels in and around the city.
 For more information, visit www.dublin-airport.com.

 The city has an excellent bus network covering the Greater Dublin area.
 This is probably your best option because the city does not have an underground system.
 Most places are within walking distance.

 Rentals are renowned for being expensive and traffic is a problem so it is for this reason that we do not recommend you rent a car unless you plan on visiting the beautiful countryside surrounding Dublin.
-If you do want to rent a car, Auto Europe provides car rental in Dublin.

 The DART runs along the coast to the North and South.